 You can click the plus sign in the toolbar for a quick event, double-click the date and time on your calendar, or choose File > New Event from the menu bar.

 1) Open your event for editing.
-You can do this by clicking the center area of the event window.
+You can do this by clicking the center date and time area of the event window.

 Now when you look at the calendar where you added the repeating event, you should see it correctly.